joshp123/gittips/README.md

 If you wish to add an untracked file, specify the file exactly: `git add mynewfile.py -p`

-git checkout (f)
-git commit -v
-git stash
+### How do I switch branches or get rid of something?

+`git checkout branch` to switch branches.

+`git checkout` to reset your changes in a branch, for example if you had some bad

+Add the `-f` flag to force a checkout, for example to discard changes when switching between branches.

+### How do I make a new branch?

-git checkout -b "newbranch"
+`git checkout -b "newbranch"`

-HOW DO I PUSH WITHOUT FUCKING UP DEVELOP git push origin branchname
+### If you have made some changes and aren't ready to commit them yet:
+`git stash save "describe your changes"` to save

+`git stash pop` to apply the last stashed changes

+`git stash show` and `git stash apply {1}` to apply a specific stashed change.

+### How do I merge changes properly?
+`git fetch && git merge --no-commit --no-ff -s recursive -X patience -X ignore-space-change origin/develop`

+This fetches changes and then merges the branch origin/develop in to your local branch.
+You then need to commit to finish the merge.
+ALWAYS ALWAYS ALWAYS fix merge conflicts first if there are any.

+### How do I push without fucking up other branches?
+`git push origin branchname`.

+This pushes ONLY the specified branch, which means if you were an idiot and commited to develop, then nobody will ever know, because you didn't push there.
+If you use `git push` it pushes all branches you have locally which is bad.

-HELP I FUCKED UP WHAT DO
+## HELP I FUCKED UP WHAT DO
-git reset --hard HEAD (^)
+`git reset --hard HEAD` to reset your changes to the last commit

+`git reset --hard HEAD^` to reset your changes to the *previous* commit (if, for example, you accidentally commited to develop and want to revert that commit).
+Add more `^`s to go back futher.

 Whatever you do, DON'T PUSH, because then you change everyone elses branches too and have to revert stuff and it's generally awful.

-I HAVE NO IDEA WHAT IN THE GODDAMNED HELL I AM DOING PLEASE HELP read this all of this all of it then read it twenty more times and tattoo it on your arms !!!! http://nvie.com/posts/a-successful-git-branching-model/ !!!
+## I HAVE NO IDEA WHAT IN THE GODDAMNED HELL I AM DOING PLEASE HELP
+read this all of this all of it then read it twenty more times and tattoo it on your arms !!!! http://nvie.com/posts/a-successful-git-branching-model/ !!!